Home Park: Records

 The highest attendance recorded at Home Park is 43,596 for a Football League Second Division match between Plymouth Argyle and Aston Villa on 10 October 1936.
 Home Park's record attendance as an all-seater stadium currently stands at 17,511, set at a Football League Championship match between Plymouth Argyle and Watford on 22 March 2008.
 The lowest recorded attendance for a competitive match at Home Park was 944, set on 10 December 1996, for a Football League Trophy first round tie between Plymouth Argyle and AFC Bournemouth.

 Home Park's record attendance for a non-competitive match is 37,639, for a mid-season friendly between Plymouth Argyle and Santos on 14 March 1973.

 The highest average attendance at Home Park over a League season is 23,290, set in the 1946–47 season.
 The lowest average attendance at Home Park came in the 1982–83 season, when an average of 4,537 spectators watched each match.

 Transport

 The stadium is on Outland Road, which links to the A38 dual-carriageway with direct access to Cornwall and the north of England.
-On foot, the stadium is approximately 1.6 miles (2.5 km) from Plymouth railway station and 1.8 miles (2.8 km) from the city centre.
+On foot the stadium is approximately 1 mile (1.6 km) from Plymouth railway station (walking through Central Park), and 1.8 miles (2.8 km) from the city centre.